 - The third manufacturer is reliant upon a “we’ve always done it this way” ethos, much to their detriment.
 Abrasion on its own is not a guarantee of successful adhesion.
-There are many variables that can change as materials evolve and vendors shift and all of these variables need to be considered as they can have a profound effect on surface quality.
-For instance, the sandpaper used in this scenario had a stearate on its surface which was transferring to the metal they were abrading and, although the metal was indeed sanded, it was not ready to chemically bond to the adhesive that was being applied to it.
+There are many variables that can change as materials evolve and vendors shift.
+All of these variables need to be considered as they can have a profound effect on surface quality.
+For instance, the sandpaper used in this scenario had a stearate on its surface, which was transferred to the metal they were abrading.
+Although the metal was indeed sanded, it was not ready to chemically bond to the adhesive that was being applied to it.
 There were 1-2 molecular layers of stearate residue that prevented adhesion from occurring.

 Adhesion Process Root Cause Analysis - What Manufacturers are Missing.